Documenting Federation | National Library of Australia (NLA)

 About this module

 The resource engages students with a rich selection of historical sources and challenges them to draw their own conclusions about the development of Australia as a nation.
-It focuses on Australian sentiment leading up to Federation, the process of creating Australia’s constitution, and two notable experiences of democracy and citizenship.
+It focuses on Australian sentiment leading up to Federation, the process of creating Australia’s constitution, and 2 notable experiences of democracy and citizenship.
 The resource also highlights the contributions of individuals to the arts and sport, as the nation developed as a society.

 Copyright for teachers